germal/OpenCVB/README.md

 -   Run the “PrepareTree.bat” script in the OpenCVB directory that was just downloaded.

-The “PrepareTree.bat” script will download OpenCV, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the right locations of the OpenCVB tree.
+The “PrepareTree.bat” script will download OpenCV, OpenCVSharp, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the right locations of the OpenCVB tree.
 In addition, the script will run the CMake command that sets up OpenCV, librealsense, and Kinect4Azure.
-The script will then open Visual Studio for each of the resulting solution files created by the CMake.
+The script will then open Visual Studio for each solution file.
 Build both the Debug and Release versions of each and then close Visual Studio to open the next solution file.

 After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV was just